 When Studio 1406 was voted “Best Place to Learn to Dance” in the 2009 Nashville Scene Reader’s Poll—after less than one year of being open for business—the women knew the community was just as excited about their vision as they were.
 In the summer of 2010 Studio 1406 joined forces with Hooprama in a shared studio space on Gallatin Avenue.
 Studio 1406 was renamed "DancEast" in March of 2011, in order to more completely reflect the unique neighborhood that is home to the studio.
 During the Summer of 2011, Hooprama decided to move on, so DancEast took over the lease at 521 Gallatin Avenue, and the studio grew and flourished in that space.

 In December of 2011, Lauren Melancon, who had already been teaching DancEast students for quite some time, became Emily's business partner.
-Lauren shares the passion Emily and Whitley have for offering unique dance experiences to their students, and she has proven to be an exciting addition to the ownership of DancEast!
+Lauren shares the passion Emily and Whitley have for offering unique dance experiences to their students, and she proved an exciting addition to the ownership of DancEast!

-On June 1, 2013 DancEast made its most exciting move yet—to a brand new space in the newly renovated EastSide Station on Woodland Street in East Nashville.
-With 2 studios, a music instruction room, dressing room, much-needed office space and so much more, DancEast has finally found a home that fits the vision that defines "DancEast!"
+On May 31, 2013 DancEast made a very exciting move—to a brand new space in the newly renovated EastSide Station on Woodland Street in East Nashville.
+With 2 studios, a music instruction room, dressing room, much-needed office space and so much more, DancEast found a home that fits the vision that defines "DancEast!"
+Sadly, Lauren left Nashville in 2014, following a job opportunity for her husband, and Emily continued as a solo owner for the next four years, growing studio enrollment by nearly 100 dancers each of those years!